 All in all not a terrible option, but not something to prioritize going to over the plethora of local and interesting vegan eats in Brighton.
 We included it here in case you were thinking of going – we’d give it a pass!

-Vegan-Friendly Pubs in Brighton
+Vegan Pubs in Brighton

 The first time we went there was on their weekly tapas day (Tuesday).
 We were excited to try some food from their menu and see what tapas were interpreted as outside of Spain.
 While the tapas were delicious (and free with drink purchase, as they should be), we didn’t realize that the kitchen didn’t make anything else when tapas night was on.
 We didn’t mind, it just meant we had to come back to try more food!

 This plate comes loaded with roasted potatoes, carrots, parsnips, peas, cabbage, and a bean based roast wrapped in thin pastry dough.
 This was our favorite vegan roast in Brighton, and we wish we had been able to try it earlier so we could have eaten it again before leaving!

-The Hope and Ruin feat.
-Beezlebab
+Beezlebab in The Hope and Ruin

-Come here for the ambiance.
+If for nothing else, come here for the ambiance.
 It reminded Sam of the famous ruin bars in Budapest, decorated with random found objects, furniture, and hangings on the wall.

 This was solid vegan food.
 The best is the doner, as the hot dogs seemed to be the same flavorless ones we had back up at the Flying Duck in Glasgow.
 The chili topping was really good, just too spicy.